Viennese repair Holocaust survivor photos | DW | 29.05.2019

 Shown in 13 locations worldwide

-Measuring 2.5 meters (8 feet) tall and 1.5 meters (5 feet) wide, the all-weather portraits of Holocaust survivors interviewed and photographed by Toscano have so far been shown in 13 countries, including Washington and at the UN in New York.
+Measuring 2.5 meters (8 feet) by 1.5 meters (5 feet), the all-weather portraits of Holocaust survivors interviewed and photographed by Toscano have so far been shown in 13 countries, including the United States, where, among other US cities, they were exhibited in Washington and at the UN in New York.

 One recent exhibition outside San Francisco City Hall had ended without incident, Toscano said.
 Another, currently on show in Mainz on the banks of the river Rhine was under police guard, he added.